 Akwaaba is a Sunday afternoon social centre for migrants.
 It provides hot meals: solidarity, friendship and support:English conversation and literacy classes: storytelling: wellbeing workshops: computers and WIFI: arts & music: activities for young people: bike repair and cycle training.

-All Saints works with Asylum Link Merseyside and supports asylum seekers and refugees within its congregation through two groups:'Status’, a church community for women who are wrestling with asylum or immigration, and a Farsi speaking Bible study group.
+All Saints works with Asylum Link Merseyside and supports asylum seekers and refugees within its congregation.
+There is also a Farsi speaking Bible study group called 'Pardis'.

 ASHA provides a range of services to asylum seekers and refugees.
 Practical support includes advice, casework, emergency food and a clothing store.
 It promotes social integration through activities, including English classes, football in the park, bicycles to promote mobility, computers and internet access, and an activity club for women and children.